 What concepts contributed most to a particular output token?

-As we previously mentioned, the model has a linear path from concepts to output logits: hˉ is a linear combination of concept embeddings so each output logit decomposes into a sum of per-concept terms.
+As we previously mentioned, the model has a linear path from concepts to output logits: is a linear combination of concept embeddings so each output logit decomposes into a sum of per-concept terms.
+Let be the activation of concept , its embedding, and the LM-head weight vector for output token .
+Then the contribution of concept to the logit of is

 Which input tokens most directly influenced a given output token?